Freddyslim/krakenbot/README.md

 Another demo called `ElliottWaveBot` performs a very rough Elliott wave analysis on historical prices and simulates trades based on configurable criteria.
+`LimitCycleBot` demonstrates repeated limit orders with a small portfolio and reports the last realised profit after each trade cycle.
 Start it from the main menu or directly via:

 ```bash